flash62au/EngineDriver_Home/docs/operation/interface.rst

 Connection Screen
 ^^^^^^^^^^^^^^^^^

-This screen is the first screen you normally  when starting Engine Driver
+This screen is the first screen you normally see when starting Engine Driver.

-It allows you to connect to a WiThrottle Server, which you must do to control your trains.
+It allows you choose which WiThrottle Server to connect, which you must do to control your trains.

 TBA